abcMarcus/unix-learning/tasks.md

 You can view them using the `ls -a` command.
 The `-a` or `--all` flag display all files.

-How many files and how many dirctory are in the lesson\_1 directory?
+How many normal files and how many directory are in the task\_1 directory?

 How many hidden files are there?